 - head of university administration

-- personnel director
+- human resources director

-- audit manager
+- audit director

 What is a secondary employment ?

-Secondary employment are more or less all the jobs which employees perform alongside their employment and which cannot be deemed to be part of their private lives.
+Secondary employment is more or less all jobs which employees perform alongside their employment and which cannot be deemed to be part of their private lives.
 This may involve doing extra hours as part of employment, carrying out assignments or running a company of their own.
 Regardless of whether the secondary employment results in financial compensation, it will still be regarded as a secondary employment .

 Where can forms and templates be found?